michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - n: the cardinal number that is the sum of sixteen and one
 - adj: being one more than sixteen
 ### Family
+- seventeen: seventeens, seventeenth+
-seventeen: seventeens, seventeenth+;seventeenth: seventeenthly, seventeenths
+- seventeenth: seventeenthly, seventeenths
 ### Examples
 - The latest vote was a hundred and seventeen countries in favor to forty against.
 - By design, Kai utters that hello once every seventeen times.